The Benefits of Planned Giving

 The tax advantage to you will of course also have the effect of benefiting NCCS.
 NCCS will acquire the donated securities at the full fair market value at the date of donation.

-To obtain the tax benefit for 2013 the donation of the stock should be completed by December 31, 2013.
 The simplest way for the donation to occur is for you to transfer, or instruct your financial advisor to transfer, the securities from your investment account to the NCCS investment account.
-If this transaction is completed by December 31 the tax donation will occur in 2013.
+To obtain the tax benefit for this calendar year, the donation of the stock must be completed by December 31.

 The gift of appreciated stock is fully deductible up to 30% of your adjusted gross income.
 Any excess can generally be carried forward and deducted over as many as five subsequent years.
 There may be limitations on your deduction so you should contact your tax advisor.